 - Can a contractor’s existing human resources information system (HRIS) and/or applicant tracking system (ATS) serve as the “data analysis file” in which disability self-identification must be stored?

-- Should a contractor apply the VEVRAA benchmark to its total workforce, the total workforce of each of its establishments, or to each job group in each establishment?
+- Should a contractor apply the VEVRAA hiring benchmark to all of its establishments, to each establishment separately, or to each job group at each establishment?

 - Is it acceptable for a contractor to set different benchmarks for each of its establishments?
 For example, may a contractor set the benchmark for one of its establishments using the national percentage of veterans (per § 60-300.45(b)(1)) and for another of its establishments using the five-factor analysis (per § 60-300.45(b)(2))?